NBA Canada Series

 The NBA Canada Series are a series of basketball games featuring National Basketball Association teams that are played in Canada.

 History

-The first official series started in 2012 although previous preseason games have been played in Canada outside of Toronto before.
-Specifically in October 1990 the Indiana Pacers played three games against the Bullets and Rockets.
-These 3 games would be played in St. Johns, Newfoundland, Halifax Nova Scotia, then Kitchener Ontario.
+The first official series started in 2012, although previous preseason games had been played in Canada outside of Toronto before.
+Specifically, in October 1990, the Indiana Pacers played three games against the Bullets and Rockets.
+These 3 games were played in St. John's, Newfoundland and Labrador; Halifax, Nova Scotia; and Kitchener, Ontario.
 There was no series in 2017 due to the early start of the season.
-Planning for the series was overseen by Dan MacKenzie, vice-president and managing director NBA Canada.
+Planning for the series was overseen by Dan MacKenzie, vice president and managing director NBA Canada.
+There was also no series in 2020 and 2021 due to travel restrictions during the COVID-19 pandemic by the Canadian government that made it impossible for teams to cross the Canada–United States border.